Preserve-Then-Quantize: Balancing Rank Budgets for Quantization Error Reconstruction in LLMs: Introduction

 \section{Introduction}

 Post-training quantization (PTQ) is a primary approach for reducing the memory footprint and inference cost of large language models (LLMs) by converting full-precision weights to low-bit representations~\citep{nagel2021white, frantar2023optq}.
 However, aggressive low-bit PTQ often causes substantial accuracy degradation, especially in the 3/2-bit regime~\citep{yao2022zeroquant, lin2024awq, tsengquip}.
-A widely adopted remedy is \emph{quantization error reconstruction} (QER), which augments a quantized weight matrix $\bQ$ with a low-rank correction:

-where $\bQ=\mathcal{Q}(\bW)$ is produced by a given quantizer and $\bL\bR$ (rank $\le r$) is constructed to recover information lost during quantization~\citep{yao2024exploring}.
+A widely adopted remedy is \emph{quantization error reconstruction} (QER), which approximates the full-precision weight matrix as $\bW \approx \bQ + \bL\bR$, where $\bQ=\mathcal{Q}(\bW)$ is produced by a quantizer $\mathcal{Q}(\cdot)$ and $\bL\bR$ (rank $\le r$) is constructed to recover information lost during quantization~\citep{yao2024exploring}.
 Modern QER methods further incorporate activation statistics by fitting the correction in a scaled space defined by a matrix $\bS$, improving alignment with input-dependent layer behavior~\citep{liu2024eora, zhang2024lqer, zhang2025qera}.
 In practice, $\bL\bR$ is typically obtained via truncated SVD.

 Despite their success, existing QER methods make an implicit allocation decision: given a rank budget $r$, they devote \emph{all} rank capacity to approximating the (scaled) quantization residual $\bS(\bW-\bQ)$.
 This choice is appropriate only when the residual itself has low effective rank.
 In low-bit regimes, quantization error is often dense and high-rank, and residual-only reconstruction can become inefficient.
 More importantly, this pipeline ignores a structural fact about transformer weights: in the activation-scaled space, $\bS\bW$ is often highly anisotropic, with most energy concentrated in a small set of dominant singular directions~\citep{yuan2023asvd, wang2025svdllm}.
 Quantizing these dominant directions injects disproportionately large scaled error, forcing a rank-limited correction to spend capacity repairing avoidable distortion in the most informative subspace.
 This suggests that the low-rank budget should not serve a single purpose.
 Instead, part of the rank capacity can be used to \emph{preserve} the dominant low-rank structure of $\bS\bW$ before quantization, while the remaining capacity is reserved to \emph{reconstruct} the quantization error introduced on the residual.
 The relative importance of preservation versus reconstruction depends on the layer and scaling statistics, making rank allocation a layer- and matrix-specific decision.
 These observations lead to a central question: \emph{under a fixed rank budget, how should we balance preservation of dominant structure and reconstruction of quantization error?}